frntc/Sidekick64/README.md

 ### 3D printed cases

 My first attempt at designing a case for 3D printing is included in this repository.
-A much nicer one for the RPi 3B+ has been created by bigby and is available [here](https://www.thingiverse.com/thing:4771926) -- cases for the smaller RPis are in the making.
+Much nicer ones for both the RPi 3B+ and the RPi Zero 2 have been created by bigby (who provided the photo shown above) and are available [here](https://www.printables.com/model/257138-sidekick64-zero-cartridge-case) and [here](https://www.thingiverse.com/hackup/designs).
+Jukk4 on forum64.de also designed a [case for the RPi 3A+](https://www.forum64.de/index.php?thread/87523-projektvorstellung-sidekick64/&postID=1691161#post1691161).
+[Here](https://www.printables.com/de/model/89901-sidekick-64-raspberry-3a-preliminary-version/related) is a 3A+ case derived from the case in this repository.